jonathassardinha/shared-workshop/src/components/ui/Stepper/README.md

 # Stepper Component

-A flexible, accessible stepper component for multi-step forms and wizards.
+A flexible, accessible, and fully composable stepper component for multi-step forms and wizards.
 The component is form-agnostic and validation-library agnostic, giving you full control over validation logic and form state management.

 ## Features

+- **Fully Composable**: Mix and match components to create custom layouts
 - **Form Agnostic**: Works with any form library (React Hook Form, Formik, etc.) or custom validation
 - **External Validation Control**: Parent component controls all validation logic
 - **Accessible**: Built with accessibility best practices